Self-Infilling Code Generation: Experiments

 \section{Experiments}

-In this section, we present extensive experiments to evaluate the effectiveness of the self-infilling generation approach across various benchmarks.
-Please refer to \cref{app:additional_exp_details} for an exhaustive overview of experimental details and \cref{app:additional_exp_results} for additional experimental results including illustrative generation samples.
+In this section, we present extensive experiments to evaluate self-infilling generation across various benchmarks.
+Please refer to \cref{app:additional_exp_details} for an exhaustive overview of experimental details and \cref{app:additional_exp_results} for additional results including illustrative generation samples.